Accessibility Statement

 8. Technical specifications

-The accessibility of this website relies on the following technologies: HTML5, CSS3, JavaScript, WAI-ARIA 1.2.
+The accessibility of this website is based on the following technologies: HTML5, CSS3, JavaScript, WAI-ARIA 1.2.